ololabs/olo-serve-gtm-templates/README.md

 ![GTM Workspace Overview](./images/simple/1.1-start.png)
 ![GTM Admin](./images/simple/1.2-admin.png)

 Select one of the JSON configuration [downloaded from our Github repository](https://github.com/ololabs/olo-serve-gtm-templates/container) that best suits your needs.
 In most cases, this will be `olo-serve-container-configuration-ga4-web.json` as it leverages GA4 and only contains tracking for Serve web.
-If you are using Serve Mobile for apps, you downloading `olo-serve-container-configuration-ga4-all.json` would be a better choice.
+If you are using Serve App for apps, you downloading `olo-serve-container-configuration-ga4-all.json` would be a better choice.

 You can choose which workspace to import the configuration to, and whether or not to merge or overwrite existing tags.